Airplane Tracking Using ADS-B Signals

-This example shows you how to track planes by processing Automatic Dependent Surveillance-Broadcast (ADS-B) signals using MATLAB® and Communications System Toolbox™.
-You can either use captured signals or receive signals in real time using the Communications System Toolbox Support Package for RTL-SDR Radio.
+This example shows you how to track planes by processing Automatic Dependent Surveillance-Broadcast (ADS-B) signals using MATLAB® and Communications Toolbox™.
+You can either use captured signals or receive signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.
 The example can show the tracked planes on a map, if you have the Mapping Toolbox™.

 To run this example using captured signals, you need the following software:

 To receive signals in real time, you also need one of the following SDR devices and the corresponding support package Add-On:

 RTL-SDR radio and the corresponding Communications Toolbox Support Package for RTL-SDR Radio software Add-On

 ADALM-PLUTO radio and the corresponding Communications Toolbox Support Package for Analog Devices® ADALM-PLUTO Radio software Add-On

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of Software Defined Radio (SDR) discovery page.